Unbounded-Time Analysis of Guarded LTI Systems with Inputs by Abstract Acceleration (extended version): Preliminaries

 Several properties of support functions allow us to reduce operational complexity.
 The most significant are~\cite{DBLP:dblp_journals/cviu/GhoshK98}:

-As can be seen by their structure, some of these properties reduce complexity to lower-order polynomial or even to constant time, by exchanging matrix-matrix multiplications ($\mathcal{O}(p^3)$) into matrix-vector ($\mathcal{O}(p^2)$), or into scalar multiplications.
+As can be seen by their structure, some of these properties reduce complexity to lower-order polynomial or even to constant time, by turning matrix-matrix multiplications ($\mathcal{O}(p^3)$) into matrix-vector ($\mathcal{O}(p^2)$), or into scalar multiplications.